 2.3.5.
 The vehicle identification number (VIN) codes applicable to these vehicle types within the family (VIN prefix);

 2.3.6.
-The numbers of the approvals applicable to these vehicle types within the IUPR family, including, where applicable, the numbers of all extensions and field fixes/recalls (re-works);
+The numbers of the certifications applicable to these vehicle types within the IUPR family, including, where applicable, the numbers of all extensions and field fixes/recalls (re-works);

 2.3.7.
 Details of extensions, field fixes/recalls to those certifications for the vehicles covered within the manufacturer’s information (if requested by the responsible authority);